fazaghifari/fazaghifari.github.io/_posts/2025_02_03_robust_opt.md

 import matplotlib.pyplot as plt import gurobipy as gp
 ```
-Since the data is in text format, we have to parse the data into graph components:
+Since the data is in text format, we have to parse the data into the graph components:
 ```python
 def parse_data(filename):
     with open(filename) as f: